easyscience/imaging-app/ThePythonBackend.md

     }
 }
 ```
-For each property in the backend, a corresponding property in the QML BackendWrapper is created.
-Note that when a property is changed in the backend, the corresponding QML property also needs to be updated:
+For each QT property in the backend, a corresponding property in the QML BackendWrapper is created and linked to the property in the backend.
+This ensures that when the backend property is updated, the update is propagated to QML.
 ```c++
 property bool projectCreated: activeBackend.project.created
 onProjectCreatedChanged: activeBackend.project.created = projectCreated